The Different Types of Nursing Home Restraints

 - Sedatives: These are used to calm violent or erratic residents down and must be monitored closely to avoid serious, adverse effects.
 Good examples here include medications such as Ativan, Haldol and Versed.

 - Belts and Cuffs: These are fastened around a resident’s hands and feet, effectively preventing mobility.
 This is done for individuals who may be a danger unto themselves and others, and they can be periodically used during different times of the day as the staff see fit.
 In addition, they are fastened on to a bed and chair, making it impossible for residents to break free even if they put up a fight.

 There’s a lot of controversy around nursing home restraints due to their perceived unethical use and excessive use.
 It can be argued that some nursing homes use these restraints as a way of controlling the patients when staff is overwhelmed due to understaffing.
 The negligent use of restraints can lead to bruising, falls, suffocation, strangulation and suicide by the very restraints that are used for the good of the residents.

-If your loved one was restrained and then suffered severe injuries at an Indiana nursing home, you have every right to go after the management via an Indiana nursing home abuse lawsuit so you can collect money damages for your loved one.
+If your loved one was restrained and then suffered severe injuries at a nursing home, you have every right to go after the management via a nursing home abuse lawsuit so you can collect money damages for your loved one.
 Please call us today on 877-561-3004 for your free and confidential consultation.
 Thanks for choosing us, and we look forward to hearing from you.